The College of Arts and Sciences offers 6 master degrees and a crime analysis certificate program.

 The MFA in Arts Leadership empowers the next generation of leaders to meet the complex challenges of managing arts organizations.
 Our students come from around the world for our small classes, practicums in a local arts organization, and experienced directors of arts organizations among our faculty.

-The Criminal Justice Department at Seattle University is one of only seven departments in the United States with programs certified by the Academy of Criminal Justice Sciences.
+The Criminal Justice Department at Seattle University is one of only eight departments in the U.S. with programs certified by the Academy of Criminal Justice Sciences.
 This certification acknowledges the strengths of our programs, our scholarship, and our teaching.
 Graduates are prepared to work in law enforcement, courts, victim services, social services, academia, and research and policy agencies.

 The Master of Nonprofit Leadership (MNPL) combines the latest in leadership theory with the practical skills and dexterity required to meet the varied challenges of the nonprofit sector.
 Our graduates make mission-critical decisions that result in sustainable and lasting impacts on their organizations and communities.